surmwill/recycler_unity/README.md

 protected void RecalculateDimensions(FixEntries? fixEntries)
 ```

 After modifying the dimensions of the endcap, call this to alert the Recycler to its size change and to re-align its content.
+Note that a layout rebuild is triggered before alerting the Recycler, re-calculating any auto-sized content.

-- `fixEntries:` resizing an entry will cause the entire list of entries to shift based on the new/removed space.
+- `fixEntries:` resizing the endcap will cause the entire list of entries to shift based on the new/removed space.
 This defines how and what entries will get moved.
-Unless specified, being at the _end_, a null value will fix all the entries that came before it (i.e. the endcap grows downwards if it's configured to be at the bottom or upwards if it's configured to be at the top).

 # Nuances